TheTexta/obsidian-main/Nodes of Ranvier.md

 #biological-psychology
 Nodes of Ranvier::Regularly spaced gapes in the myelin sheath surrounding an axon.
-The gaps permit the exchange of ions across the plasma [[membrane]] at those points, allowing the nurve impulse to leap from one node to the next in saltatory conduction along the axon.
+The gaps permit the exchange of ions across the plasma [[membrane]] at those points, allowing the nerve impulse to leap from one node to the next in saltatory conduction along the axon.